sjc/jag3d/README.md

 ## TODO

-- Fix issue where wireframe renderer draws a line across top and bottom of the screen
+- Fix issue where wireframe renderer draws a line along screen edges where faces are clipped
 - Optomise GPU code, particularly with respect to instruction order
 - Investigate using GPU memory or CLUT as scratch space for low-point models
-- Move bitmap clearing blitter code into `frameinit`
+- Investigate whether texdraw.inc and texdraw2.inc need to wait for the blitter to finish before returning
-- Move sin and cos lookup code onto the GPU
+- Find constants which can be pre-loaded into spare registers